shlomova/SnakeGame/README.md

 ```c
 bool is_food_on_snake(snake_t snake, size_t snake_size, uint8_t food[2]);
 ```
-###### Use this auxiliary function inside set_new_food_location to check if If the function returns true – set a new location for the food...
+###### Use this auxiliary function inside set_new_food_location to check if is the function returns true – set a new location for the food...
 And so on...

 ## **Step 9: Loosing**